If you work in social media marketing, you have probably asked yourself this question:

 By focusing on the most important metrics, you can see what you’re doing well and what you need to improve.

-This will allow you to adjust your social media strategy and have a positive impact on your brand.
+This will allow you to adjust your social media strategy and make a positive impact on your brand.

 Why Should Marketers Track Them?